Tuition and Funding

 Note: In 2008 the Canada Graduate Scholarships (CGS) became known as the Joseph-Armand Bombardier Canada Graduate Scholarships.
 The terms and conditions of the CGS program remain the same.

-Information about other graduate scholarships and bursaries is available on the Department's Awards and Funding page.
+Information about other graduate scholarships and bursaries is available on the website of the School of Graduate Studies.